ArunYogi/paytm-cordova-plugin/README-IONIC.md

-# Cordova Plugin For PayTM Integration
+# Implementation of Cordova Plugin in Ionic App For PayTM Integration

 This plugin can be used to integrate PayTM Payment Gateway in your Cordova App.

-_Compatible with Ionic Framework._
+In this doc, you'll find how to implemenat this plugin in an Ionic App.

 ## Getting Started

 ### Prerequisites

-1. PayTM Credentials
+1. **PayTM Credentials**

     Firstly, you'll have to register on PayTM Business as a Merchant for PayTM Gateway Credentials.